Unionville, winners of the 2007 Jan E. Wendland

 because of the challenge of the hand-eye coordination involved.

-The most popular by far are tennis and golf; the former gives you
+The most popular by far are tennis and golf; the former gives

-only if you don't use a cart.
+latter only if you don't use a cart.

 Tennis involves a lot of stopping, starting, twisting, and turning, all